 - an intermediate risk – you will be monitored for changes by having a follow-up test for HPV in 12 months

 - a low risk – you will be due for your next cervical screening test in five years.

 Smoking and passive smoking

-Chemicals in tobacco can damage the cells of the cervix, making cancer more likely to develop in women with HPV.
+Chemicals in tobacco can damage the cells of the cervix, making it harder for the body to clear the HPV infection.